 But don’t be fooled by the compact built, this solid heater is more than a pint-sized portable.
 The low setting is powerful enough to warm up your little slice of the office without overheating your cubicle mate and the high setting is capable of adding the right amount of heat to smaller offices.
 Standing at 9.5 inches in height, this compact model works great both under and even on your desk without taking up much space.

 The best silent heater

-The unit is a bit bulkier than other models, however, a series of wheels enables easy transfers between rooms.
-While radiators certainly have their benefits over traditional space heaters, they, too, have their own pitfalls and one of the main drawbacks is the amount of time it takes for them to heat a given space.
+The unit is a bit bulkier than other models, but a set of wheels enables easy transfers between rooms.
+While radiators certainly have their benefits over traditional space heaters, they, too, have their pitfalls and one of the main drawbacks is the amount of time it takes for them to heat a given space.
 Nonetheless, light sleepers and those simply looking for a quiet heater to warm larger spaces should give this DeLonghi model a look.